alexbrault/Pathfinder2EOversights/README.md

 * `p.103` in Effortless Concentration: This version for the bard has a requirement of having not acted on your turn yet.
 Is it on purpose that this is different from the version that Druids (p.138), Sorcerers (p.201), and Wizards (p.213) have, which only have a trigger of their turn beginning?
 * `p.139` in the Primal Wellspring feat: "Prerequisites: **Wild Focus**".
 Should be "Prerequisites: **Primal Focus**".
 * `p.139` in Monstrosity Shape: "add the phoenix form listed in **aerial form** to your wild shape list".
 Phoenix form is actually listed in **monstrosity form**.
+* `p.145`: Page number is blocked by fighter's foot.
 ---
 * `p.156` in Mystic Strikes: "However, you still need an item such as **handswarps of mighty fists**...".
 Should be "**handwraps of mighty blows**".
 * `p.157-158`: Does it say anywhere that monk spells start on page 401?
 Worth considering adding?